 \subsection{Discussion}

 The magnitude of integrity violations partially determines the difficulty of spotting them.
 However, different types of integrity violations can hardly be measured with respect to a unified metric regarding magnitude, either the distance in parameters or that in decision boundaries does not turn out to be conclusive.
 Due to a consistency concern, we studied this effect by confining the category of modifications to parameter-level modifications, where there is a well-defined order among all modification.
 As shown in Table~\ref{tab:extra}, when the degree of T2I diffusion model parameter modification gradually increased, so did the AUC of integrity verification.
-Meanwhile, the Cost decreased for both \textbf{PromptLA\_v1} and \textbf{PromptLA\_v2}, which result indicated that integrity violations of a larger magnitude are easier to detect.
-However, a theoretically unified and convincing metric on the magnitude of integrity violations to deep neural networks, including T2I models, remains a challenge to be addressed.
+Meanwhile, the Cost decreased, which indicated that integrity violations of a larger magnitude are easier to detect.
+However, a theoretically unified and convincing metric on the magnitude of integrity violations to DNN, including T2I models, remains a challenge to be addressed.